ishusuresh/bch/README.md

 # Minimal Blockchain written in Haskell

 This is a MVP blockchain (no p2p communication, no concensus) written in Haskell.
-Written for educational purposes only.

 # Running bch
 ```